Memories of la Mission Civilisatrice: Language Policy and Postcolonial National Identities in Tunisia and France

 Global migration patterns increasingly challenge the historical relationships between Western powers and their former colonies.
 Traditional conceptions of who belongs where have weakened, and language has become a heated topic of debate.
 This thesis explores how national language policies both reflect and inflect the national identities of the one-time colonizer and colonized.
 Using studies of language politics in both Tunisia's independence and France's responses to North African immigration, I demonstrate that despite the half century that has passed since France occupied North Africa, the colonial experience remains influential on both sides.

 Moore, Krista, "Memories of la Mission Civilisatrice: Language Policy and Postcolonial National Identities in Tunisia and France" (2010).
-Honors Projects.
-Paper 13.
+International Studies Honors Projects.
+13.

 © Copyright is owned by author of this document